Southern India

 Day 12:

-Depending on our success depends on when we leave Periyar for Thattekkad (120km / 4 hours).
+Depending on our success will decide on when we leave Periyar for Thattekkad.
 On the way an area of roadside forest provides us with the best chance of Grey-headed Bulbul, one of the more difficult endemics of the region.
 Thattekkad is a lowland forest area with several types of eco-systems – riverine, grasslands, evergreen, scrub, dry deciduous, lowland forest.
-This is also home to most of the endemics of the Western Ghats.
-White-bellied Treepie, Rufous Babbler, Crimson-backed Sunbird, White Bellied Blue Flycatcher, Indian Spinetail, Malabar Parakeet and Malabar Grey Hornbill.
+This is also home to most of the endemics of the Western Ghats: White-bellied Treepie, Rufous Babbler, Crimson-backed Sunbird, White Bellied Blue Flycatcher, Indian Spinetail, Malabar Parakeet and Malabar Grey Hornbill.
 Though much of the night-birding in Western Ghats is spent finding day-roosting owls, with Brown Wood Owl, Mottled Wood Owl, Oriental Scops Owl, Brown Fish Owl, and Spot-bellied Eagle Owl all possible, we plan to spend considerable time out at night in search of the highly sought-after Sri Lanka Bay Owl.
 Night at Thattekad.

 Day 13: